telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_from_sources.md

     $ sudo certbot certonly --standalone -d DOMAINNAME

-Java Keystore setup using the above certificates.
+Java Keystore setup using the above certificates.<br/>
-These commands can be put in a bash file and run as a deployment hook, so whenever the certificates renewed the Java Keystore can be updated.
+These commands can be put in a bash file and run as a deployment hook, so whenever the certificates renewed the Java Keystore can be updated.<br/>
 Replace all values withing {{}}

     $ openssl pkcs12 -export \